 A guide dog can be with a person with sight loss for many years.
 Usually, they can support a person for up to eight to nine years.
 But it’s not that every young dog makes it through training.
 Some don’t make it through their training for a variety of reasons and are withdrawn.
 They become buddy dogs or companion dogs.
 Others may be rehomed.

 At least in the UK, most of the organisations that train guide dogs are charity foundations.
-They often rely primarily on donations to run their programmes.
+They often rely primarily on donations to run their training programmes.
 When a blind or a vision-impaired person applies for a guide dog, they are provided with a companion free of charge.
 Referrals can be made by health practitioners or directly by the person who is experiencing vision loss.

 According to the Guide Dogs of America, The cost to ready a dog for service is $48,000.
 This monetary figure is quite the same for the UK too.
 Although the cost varies a lot depending on the location, generally it costs around £55,000.
 This figure is calculated by including every aspect, from puppy raising and basic obedience to formal training and beyond.
 It includes vet bills too.

 Although not every organisation follows it, there are ways to keep the cost down a bit.
 One way of reducing the cost is to place the trainee dog with a family for evenings and weekends.
 This results in lasting benefits for everyone involved.
-To keep kennel costs down, some organisations actively encourage volunteers to look after the dogs whilst they are being trained.
+To keep kennel costs down, some organisations actively encourage volunteer puppy raisers to look after the dogs whilst they are being trained.
 In addition, some families volunteer to become part-time guide dog ‘sitter’.
 It’s a cheaper and simpler alternative to having a pet dog.

 Carefully look at the figures presented by the aforementioned organisation.
 This is how most of the organisations that run similar programmes fund their programmes.
 They usually depend on generous donations from the public.
 Thanks to their efforts, blind and vision-impaired people are paired with a dog companion to make their lives a little bit easier.